/ Company /

 Assurance

-We currently do not seek external assurance for all elements of this report.
-Our 2021 GHG emissions inventory has been verified with Limited Assurance by Aster Global Environmental Solutions, Inc. The inventory includes direct (Scope 1 and 2) emissions and indirect (Scope 3) GHG emissions from the following sources:
+We currently do not seek external assurance for all elements of this report, rather our GHG emissions inventory is 3rd party reviewed and verified annually.
+The inventory includes direct (Scope 1 and 2) emissions and indirect (Scope 3) GHG emissions.
+See our complete limited assurance statement.

 Materiality Assessment

-The content of our 2021 Sustainability Report has been compiled and organized based upon insights from a materiality assessment conducted by an internal team.
+The content of our Sustainability Report has been compiled and organized based upon insights from a materiality assessment conducted by an internal team.
 This team is charged with ongoing stakeholder engagement, including participation in key business and multi-stakeholder organizations, media relations, disclosure of sustainability information for sales and marketing purposes and completion of sustainability survey requests.

 The assessment was conducted in four stages:

-- Surveys – We constructed a comprehensive survey of our identified issues, which included follow-up questions and qualitative response options to allow for in-depth understanding of the reasoning behind survey results.
+• Surveys – We constructed a comprehensive survey of our identified issues, which included follow-up questions and qualitative response options to allow for in-depth understanding of the reasoning behind survey results.
 Both internal and external stakeholders were surveyed.

-- Interviews – We selected external stakeholders that represent key partners from our supply chain, valued customers with established relationships and municipal partnerships, as well as nonprofit and industry association contributors.
+• Interviews – We selected external stakeholders that represent key partners from our supply chain, valued customers with established relationships and municipal partnerships, as well as nonprofit and industry association contributors.
 Internally, WM interviewed employees who represent key pillars of our business at a senior level.

-- Additional Input – We incorporated a variety of external media scans and reputation-based data sets to expand and complement our understanding of internal and external stakeholder perspectives.
+• Additional Input – We incorporated a variety of external media scans and reputation-based data sets to expand and complement our understanding of internal and external stakeholder perspectives.

 Materiality Matrix